mervat-khaled/E-commerce-Analysis/README.md

 ![Insights_CSVs/Customer_analysis/retention_rate.png](Insights_CSVs/Customer_analysis/retention_rate.png)
 ![Graphs/retention_rate.png](Graphs/retention_rate.png)

-## 2- Is repeat customer more likely to buy a product?! and portion of revenue from repeated customers and new ones over time.
+## 2- Is a repeat customer more likely to buy a product than a first-time visitor?!
+And what is the portion of revenue and 'Average Order Value' of both of them over time?.
 ```sql
 SELECT YEAR(ws.created_at) as year,
               is_repeat_session2,